alexlinuxxy/c1218_stack/README.md

 # c1218_stack

 Description:
-ANSI C12.18(2006) stack implement by C. It have been implement the needed services, and you can work in Linux.
+ANSI C12.18(2006) stack implement by C. It have been implement the needed services, and it can work in Linux.

 First step: